SilasCarlson/SilasCarlson/README.md

 # Silas Carlson

-I'm a computer science student at BYU-Idaho interested in game development, full-stack web, and machine learning.
+I'm a computer science student at BYU-Idaho from Lincoln, Nebraska.
+I enjoy building things, from full-stack web apps to games published on Steam.
+I'm interested in game development, full-stack web, and machine learning.

 ## About